Download

 Angel tax is a tax levied on the premium amount received by unlisted companies when they issue shares to angel investors.
 This concept was introduced in 2012 under Section 56(2) (vii b) of the Income Tax Act.
 The primary purpose of angel tax is to address the issue of money laundering through inflated share valuations.
 This tax is applied when the amount raised exceeds the fair market value of the shares, with the premium being treated as "income from other sources" and taxed accordingly.

 Angel tax was introduced primarily to prevent money laundering.
 Before its introduction, there were concerns that some companies were laundering money by issuing shares at a highly inflated price.
 By taxing the excess premium, the government aimed to curb this practice and ensure transparency in the valuation of shares.
-The tax applies to the difference between the face value of the shares and the amount actually paid by the investors.
-For instance, if a company issue shares with a face value of ₹10 each but sells them for ₹20, the additional ₹10 is subject to angel tax.

 In recent years, there have been significant changes in angel tax regulations.
 One notable change in the 2023 budget is the extension of angel tax to foreign investors.
 Previously, the tax was only applicable to investments made by domestic investors.
 The new regulation means that any excess premium received from foreign investors will also be taxed.
 This change has raised concerns among startups as it could potentially deter foreign investment, which is crucial for their growth and development.

-Despite these exemptions, startups still face challenges.
+Challenges: While angel tax is designed to curb illicit practices, it has also posed challenges for genuine startups.
 Valuation discrepancies often arise because the fair market value (FMV) of a startup is difficult to determine.
 Investors may pay a premium based on the startup's potential and innovative ideas, which tax officials may not recognize.
-This discrepancy can lead to disputes and additional tax burdens on startups.
+This discrepancy can lead to disputes and additional tax burdens on startups

 The Finance Bill, 2023, proposed amendments to the existing angel tax regulations, aiming to include foreign investors within its scope.
 This means that if an Indian startup raises funding from a foreign investor, the excess premium will be taxed as income.
 While this aims to create a level playing field and prevent money laundering, it has raised concerns among startups about its impact on foreign investment.
 Startups fear that this could lead to a decrease in foreign funding, which is crucial for their growth and expansion.